San Giuliano Milanese

 San Giuliano Milanese (Milanese: San Giulian) is a comune (municipality) in the Metropolitan City of Milan in the Italian region Lombardy, located about 12 km southeast of Milan.
 It received the honorary title of city with a presidential decree on April 24, 2000.

 The frazione of Viboldone is home to the historical Abbey of Viboldone.

 The town is served by the Borgolombardo and San Giuliano Milanese railway stations.

-Twin towns - sister cities
+Twin towns and sister cities

 San Giuliano Milanese is twinned with: